Arema F.C.: Club ownership

 At the time Arema was managed by Bentoel Group, the legal entity name used was PT.
 Arema Indonesia.
 The legal entity name was still used by the Arema Foundation ownership after Bentoel returned club management to the Arema Foundation in 2009 to 2015.
 When it was returned to the Arema Foundation in 2009, the composition of the shareholders of PT.
 Arema Indonesia was the Arema Foundation with 13 shares (93%, majority) and Lucky Andriandana Zainal with one share (7%), which was given as a tribute to him as the founder of Arema.
 President Director of PT.
 Arema Indonesia was Iwan Budianto and the General Manager was Ruddy Widodo.

 Since 2015, Iwan Budianto has formed a new legal entity as the manager of Arema FC as a result of the ban on using PT.
 Arema Indonesia from Badan Olahraga Profesional (Professional Sports Bureau/BOPI) because Arema FC is not under the auspices of PT.
 Arema Indonesia.
 The new legal entity used and registered by Arema since 2015 is PT.
 Arema Aremania Bersatu Berprestasi Indonesia (AABBI).

 Since 6 June 2021, Arema entered a new era ahead of the launch of the 2021–22 season, after the directors of the club appointed entrepreneur Gilang Widya Pramana (commonly known as "Juragan99") as club president.
 Gilang appointed Ali Rifki as the club's general manager.
 On 29 October 2022, Gilang and Ali Rifki publicly declared his resignation from the board management of Arema FC.
 The club owned by PSSI vice president Iwan Budianto again through newly appointed PT.
 AABBI commissioner Tatang Dwi Arifianto, NZR Group owner Wiebie Dwi Andriyas chosen as club's new general manager.

 Stadium

-Arema plays their home matches in the Kanjuruhan Stadium since 2004, which replaced the Gajayana Stadium.
-The stadium has a capacity of 42,449 (without single seats).
-The grass used is Lamuran grass (Polytrias).
+In 2004 Arema started playing their home matches in the Kanjuruhan Stadium which replaced the Gajayana Stadium.
+The stadium initially had a capacity of 42,449 (without single seats) and use grass is Lamuran grass (Polytrias).
+But after the Kanjuruhan Stadium disaster, Kanjuruhan Stadium renovated with a reduced capacity to 21,603 and use grass is Zoysia matrella.